 If chickpeas have a divine purpose it’s to create the creamy, garlic, tahini- and lemon-spiked dip known as hummus.
 Douse the top with the best olive oil you can find, and the work is done.

 You can spread hummus on a sandwich, slather it over a pita, or scoop piles of it onto sliced cucumbers or colorful bell peppers.
 It’s the perfect dip to serve at parties for people who avoid gluten or dairy, and it keeps for weeks in the fridge.
-It’s loaded with fiber, protein, and healthy fats (I’m looking at you, olive oil).
+It’s loaded with fiber and protein.
 What’s not to love?

 If you’re a hummus purist, then that’s where the story ends.
 For this Roasted Red Pepper Hummus recipe, I’m breaking from tradition.
 Sorry.